wences-sanchez/Knowledge-Base/pages/The Docker Book (highlights).md

 		- -
 	- 7 Docker Orchestration and Service Discovery
 		- -
-		- Define service in Docker Compose. #card
+		- Define service in Docker Compose. #car
 			- With Docker Compose, we define a set of containers to boot up, and their runtime properties, all defined in a YAML file.
 Docker Compose calls each of these containers “services” which it defines as:

 			  A container that interacts with other containers in some way and that has specific runtime properties.